broodjeaap/go-watch/README.md

 ### Proxy

-GoWatch has some basic proxy support, using the config we can point GoWatch to a proxy server:
+The config can be used to proxy HTTP/HTTPS requests through a proxy:
 ```
 proxy:
   proxy_url: http://proxy.com:1234
 ```

-When using the docker image, the `HTTP_PROXY` and `HTTPS_PROXY` environment variables can also be used:
+This will not work for requests made through Lua filters, but when using the docker image, the `HTTP_PROXY` and `HTTPS_PROXY` environment variables can also be used which will route all traffic through the proxy:
 ```
 services:
   app: